johnkerl/miller/docs6b/docs/reference-main-io-options.md

 --json    --ijson    --ojson
 </pre>

-These are as discussed in :doc:`file-formats`, with the exception of ``--right`` which makes pretty-printed output right-aligned:
+These are as discussed in [File Formats](file-formats.md), with the exception of ``--right`` which makes pretty-printed output right-aligned:

 <pre>
 <b>mlr --opprint cat data/small</b>